Trump FCC chair unveils plan to repeal net neutrality

 "Under my proposal, the federal government will stop micromanaging the Internet," Pai said in a statement Tuesday.
 "Instead, the FCC would simply require Internet service providers to be transparent about their practices."

-The net neutrality rules, approved in 2015, prevent internet providers like Comcast (CCVCL) and AT&T (T, Tech30) from deliberately speeding up or slowing down traffic from specific websites and apps.
-They're intended to prevent those internet companies from picking winners and losers among content providers.
+The repeal would represent a fundamental shift to how the internet is regulated.
+The current net neutrality rules, approved in 2015, internet providers like Comcast (CCVCL) and AT&T (T, Tech30) are barred from deliberately speeding up or slowing down traffic from specific websites and apps.
+The goal was to prevent those internet providers from picking winners and losers among content providers.

+Pai, a former lawyer for Verizon, has been a longtime critic of the net neutrality rules.
+Since President Trump appointed him as FCC chairman in January, Pai has made reversing the rules a key part of his deregulatory agenda.

+Pai's decision to seek a full repeal of the rules was praised by the telecommunications trade groups as a boon for broadband investment, but loudly panned by the tech industry and consumer advocacy groups.

 The FCC will vote on the repeal at its monthly hearing December 14.
 The Republican-led agency is expected to approve it on a party-line vote.